Ain't nothin' here. Y'all best be movin' on, compadre.

 *** Speech or Press

-Most likely some legally-blonde lawyer can explain the difference between "a[nother] person" and "the person of another."
+Maybe some legally blonde lawyer can explain the difference between "a[nother] person" and "the person of another."
 I can't find one yet.
 Just attorneys.

 Is there one legally blonde lawyer left in America?
 Or are you all Esquires and Barristers now?